losrobbos/booklist-crud-workout/README.md

 - D - Delete: Remove a book from the list

 This app uses a simplified setup:
-- just Components, Events, State and Props
+- Components, Events, State and Props
+- LocalStorage and useEffect for Data Storage and Data Fetching
 - No React Router
 - No Context
 - And nothing even more complicated :)